aholman2391/Holman-Labs/README.md

 Hi, I'm **Alin Holman**, an IT professional transitioning from the transport industry into technology.
 I created this repository to document my hands-on experience, strengthen my practical skills, and demonstrate my commitment to building a successful career in IT.

-👉 **I focus on learning by doing.
-These labs represent the practical experience I’ve gained while developing the skills needed for a career in IT.**
+👉 **I focus on learning by doing — these labs represent the practical experience I’ve gained while developing the skills needed for a career in IT, and were completed on VirtualBox virtual machines, simulating real-world IT environments.**

 My goal is to move into **networking, infrastructure, and cloud-based roles**, where I can continue growing while solving real technical challenges.